wtpayne/design_factory/a3_src/h90_internal/process/setting_up_a_new_workstation.rst

 Setting up a new workstation
 ============================

+This process provides guidance on how to set up a new workstation for design and development activities.

+.. contents:: Table of Contents
+   :local:

 Introduction
 ============

-This procedure describes how to set up a new workstation for design and development work.

 Instructions are included for workstations running Ubuntu Linux, Windows 10 or 11 (via WSL)